Orbelín Pineda: Celta de Vigo

 On 7 January 2022, Pineda signed a five-year contract with Spanish club Celta de Vigo.
 Pineda made his debut with the club on 21 February against Levante UD, coming on as a substitute on the second half in an eventual 1–1 draw.

 AEK Athens

 On 15 July, Pineda joined Greek club, AEK Athens on a season-long loan, rejoining former Guadalajara manager, Matías Almeyda.
 Pineda made his debut on 20 August in a league match against Lamia, as a starter, he scored a goal and contributed an assist in a 3–0 victory.

 His performances for the season led him to be named the league's player of the season, best foreigner and in the team of the season, as well as the club's best player.

 On 1 July 2023, AEK Athens permanently signed Pineda from Celta de Vigo for a fee of €6.5 million, while the player penned a four-year deal until 2027.
 The club officially announced, on social media, the transfer as 'the biggest in the club's history'.

+On 18 June 2026, Pineda was named the Super League Player of the Season for the second time in his career, following AEK's league title win.

+Monterrey

+On 18 July 2026, Pineda returned to Mexico to join Monterrey, rejoining manager Matias Almeyda.

+On 26 July, Pineda made his debut with the team, coming on as a substitute in a 2–1 loss against Necaxa.
+On 15 August, Pineda scored his first goal with the team in a 6–1 thrashing against Juárez, the fourth for his side.